Makunda/DeepLearningASL/README.md

 # Object Recognition, Tracking and Trajectory prediction

 ## Purpose of the study
 The visual tracking of objects is increasingly becoming a very important issue as tracking algorithms have made major advances with Deep Learning algorithms.
-Today several methods are available to perform visual tracking tasks and data analysis.
+Today, several methods are available to perform visual tracking tasks and data analysis.

 In this project we are moving towards software development, where the goal will be to test the latest deep learning algorithms for tracking objects and calculating their trajectories.